opendatacube/datacube-core/docs/installation/database/setup.rst

     DB_DATABASE

 To configure a database as a single connection url instead of individual environment variables::

     export DATACUBE_DB_URL=postgresql://[username]:[password]@[hostname]:[port]/[database]

 Alternatively, for password-less access to a database on localhost::

     export DATACUBE_DB_URL=postgresql:///[database]

-Further information on database configuration can be found `here <https://github.com/opendatacube/datacube-core/wiki/ODC-EP-010---Replace-Configuration-Layer>`__.
-Although the enhancement proposal details incoming changes in v1.9 and beyond, it should largely be compatible with the current behaviour, barring a few obscure corner cases.

 The desired environment can be specified: